SAFENATH-PANEA/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Write a function that sets the value of a pointer to a char.

-My primary goal of hacking was the intellectual curiosity, the seduction of adventure Create a file that contains the password for the crackme2 executable.
+My primary goal of hacking was the intellectual curiosity, the seduction of adventure Create a file that contains the password for the crackme2 ex